Mariam003/Adidas-Product-Sales/README.md

 # Business Questions
 - Which product categories generate the most revenue, units sold, and profit?
-- How do revenue and profit trend over time (monthly & quarterly)?
+- How does revenue and profit trend over time (monthly & quarterly)?
-- Which sales method (Online, In-store, Outlet) contributes most to revenue and profit?
+- Which sales method (Online, In-store, Outlet) contribute most to revenue and profit?
 - Which retailers contribute the most to revenue and profit?
 - Which regions, states, and cities generate the most revenue and profit?
 - How do seasons affect operating profit?